IntersectMBO/plutus/doc/docs-revamp/faq.md

 Below is a draft list of questions for consideration and review.
 Please add to the list if you have more suggestions, and edit/comment if a question should be clarified or modified to make more sense.

 Once we have reviewed and more or less settled on the questions, I’ll schedule a meeting inviting anyone who is available and interested to collect your thoughts to help inform the answers.
 Then I’ll circulate another draft that includes answers for review.

-_NOTE: Some comments made in the Google doc are not reflected here yet._

 - What are the prerequisites for developing Plutus smart contracts on the Cardano blockchain?
 - What are the benefits of using Haskell and Plutus for smart contract development on Cardano?